For media inquiries or high-resolution images of staff members, please email us, or call us at (415) 321-1700.

 Cathy Rodgers is Mother Jones’ business operations specialist.
 Cathy joined Mother Jones in 2006 and has worked in several departments.
 In 2015, she moved to ad operations.
 She is the mother of two sons and attended Alameda and Laney College with a concentration in business financial accounting.
 She lives in Hercules, California.

 Daniel Schulman is Mother Jones’ deputy Washington, DC, bureau chief.
-He is the New York Times best-selling author of Sons of Wichita (Grand Central Publishing), a biography of the Koch brothers.
+He is the New York Times bestselling author of Sons of Wichita (Grand Central Publishing), a biography of the Koch brothers.
 His new book, to be published by Knopf, chronicles the lives and legacies of a group of turn-of-the-century Wall Street titans who influenced the course of history and the rise of modern finance.
-Reach him at firstname.lastname@example.org or follow him on Twitter at @danielschulman.
+Reach him at firstname.lastname@example.org or follow him on Twitter @danielschulman.

 Jeremy Schulman is Mother Jones’ senior news editor.
 He is based in Washington, DC, and he previously oversaw Climate Desk, a collaboration of outlets covering climate change.
-His work has appeared in Slate, Wired, Newsweek, High Country News, and New Republic.
-Reach him at email@example.com or on Twitter at @jeremyschulman.
+His work has appeared in Slate, Wired, Newsweek, High Country News, and the New Republic.
+Reach him at email@example.com or on Twitter @jeremyschulman.